Skip to Content

 It’s so delicious I even made it for dinner with this spinach artichoke pasta bake.

-To make it even easier, this recipe is made entirely in the slow cooker, making it a fuss free dip that can be made ahead!
+To make it even easier, this dip recipe is made entirely in the slow cooker, and only requires a few minutes of prep time.

 fingers holding a chip with slow cooker spinach artichoke dip on it